About Access and Disability Services (ADS)

 We will call you to confirm the day and time for the test.

-We provide tutoring for students registered with ADS.
+As an additional service, we provide tutoring.
 Tutors offer weekly appointments for many MCC courses but we cannot guarantee tutoring for all classes.
-You may request academic tutoring and Executive Functioning tutoring options at the beginning of each semester by submitting a Tutoring Request Form.
+You may request academic tutoring and Academic Support Coaching at the beginning of each semester by submitting a Tutoring Request Form.
 If you request tutoring, you'll be expected to attend weekly meetings with your tutor.
 Reach tutors at (815) 479-7639.